Culture of Fiji: Fiji English

 The vowel sounds for Fiji English are:

 Fiji English recordings can be found here.

 Cultural arts and social polity

-In culture, its various crafts and music give it an identity along with it traditional etiquette and varying forms of clothing attire, its unique architecture also tells a story of a culture and its evolution, the following will discuss these aspects of culture in Fiji.
+In culture, its various crafts and music give it an identity along with its traditional etiquette and varying forms of clothing attire, its unique architecture also tells a story of a culture and its evolution, the following will discuss these aspects of culture in Fiji.

 Arts and crafts

 Fiji's arts and crafts reflect local adaptations of their Polynesian and Melanesian heritage.
 By tradition, the men's and women's crafts are separate.

 Women's crafts

 The village of Na lotu on Kadavu Island is famous for its pottery, the making of which is still governed by strict rituals.
 Nadroga and Rewa also produce fine pottery.
 Each region has its own unique style in the making of pottery.

 The making of Tapa cloth, or (masi), is another craft associated with women.
 Tapa is made from the bark of the paper mulberry tree and decorated in charcoal with symbolic motifs and various patterns.
 In modern times, it has become fashionable for a masi to bear the name of the person who made it.
 Masi are often exchanged as gifts on formal occasions.
 The island of Vatuelele of the southern coast of Viti Levu is famous for its masi products.

 Most Fijian mats are made from the leaves of the pandanus tree.
 The long process of preparation includes scraping and boiling the leaves, and drying them in the sun.
 There are different mats used for different occasions, and some are made as gifts for formal occasions such as weddings.
 Most mats are bordered with highly decorative and brightly coloured wool.
 One well-known Fijian mat is the kuta, made by women in Vanua Levu, particularly Bua.

 Also made out of Masi/tapa cloth, is the headdress called I-sala.
 Most of the time it is white.

 Weaving using various materials was another craft generally mastered by the women but also aspects of weaving were mastered only by the men, various types of weaving practiced were and still are; basket weaving, coconut rope weaving, and coconut leaves weaving.